jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     ..
 WARNING:: make sure you use two underscores for ``__init__.py``

-  - then add one more empty file to the ``tests`` folder for the actual test
+  - then add one more empty file to the ``tests`` folder/directory for the actual test

     .. code-block:: shell

       touch tests/test_magic.py

+    you can use any name you like as long as it starts with ``test_``

-* Here is what the folder structure looks like
+* Here is what the folder/directory structure looks like

   .. code-block:: python